Saint-Pierre-les-Dames, Reims

 Renée de Lorraine (1522–1602), daughter of Claude, Duke of Guise, was abbess for 56 years, from 1546 to her death, throughout the French Wars of Religion.
 In 1560 her sister, Mary of Guise, mother of Mary, Queen of Scots, was buried in the abbey church.
-During the same year, Mary Queen of Scots herself spent some time in the abbey when mourning the death of her first husband, Francis II of France, as well as her mother, and she donated his prayer book to the monastery library.
+During the same year, Mary Queen of Scots herself spent some time in the abbey when mourning the death of her first husband, King Francis II of France, as well as her mother, and she donated his prayer book to the monastery library.